Micro-credentials Address Today’s Challenges

-The education system faces many challenges currently, perhaps the most significant of which relate to classroom teachers.
-Recruiting, retaining, certifying and measurably improving instructional practice for teachers continues to present challenges to the education community.
-Micro-credentials, a form of micro-certification, can have a meaningful impact on this set of challenges by providing the supports and opportunities for authentic growth and career advancement that educators need to be successful in their profession.
+Covid-19 has shined an even brighter light on the many challenges in education related to teachers.
+Recruiting, retaining, certifying and measurably improving instructional practice present continued challenges to the education community.
+Micro-credentials, a form of micro-certification, can have a meaningful impact on this set of challenges by providing the supports and opportunities for authentic growth and career advancement that educators need to be successful today.

 Challenge: Instructional Improvement